CumulusNetworks/docs/content/cumulus-linux-55/System-Configuration/NVIDIA-User-Experience-NVUE/NVUE-API.md

 cumulus@switch:~$ curl -u 'cumulus:cumulus' -d '{"state":"apply","auto-prompt":{"ays": "ays_yes"}}' -H 'Content-Type:application/json' --insecure -X PATCH https://127.0.0.1:8765/nvue_v1/revision/6
 ```

-### Save a configuration
+### Save a Configuration

-To save an applied configuration change to the startup configuration (`/etc/nvue.d/startup.yaml`) so that the changes persist after a reboot, use a PATCH to the applied revision with the `save` state.
+To save an applied configuration change to the startup configuration file (`/etc/nvue.d/startup.yaml`) so that the changes persist after a reboot, use a PATCH to the applied revision with the `save` state.
 For example:

 {{< tabs "SaveConfig">}}
 {{< tab "Curl Command ">}}